Skip to main content

 Peter O’Callaghan

-Peter is Project Manager of Smartmove Housing as part of First Housing Aid & Support Services.
-Peter is a member of Chartered Institute of Housing and over 13 years’ experience working within the housing and voluntary sector.
-Following the completion of the Boardroom Apprentice programme 2020, Peter was co-opted onto the Housing Rights Board of Directors in September 2021
+Peter is an active member of the Chartered Institute of Housing and has over 13 years of experience working within the housing and voluntary sector.
+After completing the Boardroom Apprentice programme in 2020, he was co-opted onto the Housing Rights Board of Directors in September 2021.

 EXTERNAL MEMBERS OF AUDIT & RISK COMMITTEE